top of page

 What does it mean to be a conscious consumer?

-A conscious consumer considers why they purchase a product, the impact that it has on the planet and on other beings, and how to make choices that do the least harm.
+A conscious consumer is someone who is aware of why they purchase a product, what impact the product’s existence has on the planet and on other beings, and how to make choices that do the least harm.

-The problem is that we consume without being conscious—as individuals and as societies—of the negative impact that many products have.
+Today, it is easy to consume without being conscious—as individuals and as communities—of the need we are trying to fill and of the negative impact that the products we consume can have.

 Culture